 Pay $589.41 or redeem 25,000 miles and only pay $21.80 in taxes?
 The value is obvious – for this particular fare you would be getting more than $0.02 value per Avios point!

 Now you see exactly why this British Airways credit card promotion for 50,000 Avios points is so valuable.
 Think about it… you could use the points to score up to 2 roundtrip flights to Hawaii (excluding taxes/fees of course, which you will have to pay separately).

 - Travel Together Ticket – You earn one of these tickets every year you spend at least $30k on your British Airways Visa Signature card (and it’s good for 2 years after being issued).
 It allows you to bring a companion on your next reward flight for free – just pay the usual taxes/fees on the second ticket and that’s it.
 You can use the Travel Together Ticket for whatever cabin you fly, wherever BA flies, on whatever date you want (no restrictions).

-- Embedded with chip and pin – Ever try using your American credit card at say, a train ticket kiosk in France?
+- Smart Chip Technology – Ever try using your American credit card at say, a train station in France?
 Good luck with that!
 Almost everywhere else in the world uses credit cards with chip and pin.
 Some places won’t accept your card if it doesn’t have it.
-This is one of the very few U.S. cards that currently comes with it.
+This is one of the very few U.S. cards that currently comes with chip technology.

 - Visa Signature Benefits – This is the highest tier of a Visa card you can get.
-It means you get a number of extra perks free of charge on eligible purchases such as extended warranties, purchase protection, etc. You also get 24/7 access to the Visa Signature concierge line.
+It means you get a number of extra perks free of charge on eligible purchases such as Warranty Manager Service (complimentary extended warranty coverage on qualifying purchases), Purchase Security, etc. You also get 24/7 access to the Visa Signature concierge line.